 17. What is the Service Model in Cloud Computing?

-This is the service model on which you will host your application(s), for example IaaS, PaaS or SaaS.
+Answer: This is the service model on which you will host your application(s), for example, IaaS, PaaS or SaaS.
 Each of these service models requires various levels of support and responsibilities once a system is deployed to the platform.
 To resolve the future challenges that you might encounter you need to understand the models carefully.
 Other than the service model, the second, you need to decide whether you want a Private or On-Premise cloud, or you want your application to be deployed on a Public Cloud.